tyntec/api-collection/chat-api/v2/samples/rich_media_template_with_image.md

 # Rich Media Template with image

-This is an example request for sending an image a long with a rich media template
+This is an example request for sending an image together with a rich media template

 The template is defined as